-Our ability to compete with other retailers and to meet our customer expectations may also suffer if we are unable to deliver a superior omnichannel shopping experience for our customers through the integration of our store and online shopping channels.
+Our ability to compete with other retailers and to meet our customer expectations may also suffer if we are unable to deliver an integrated omnichannel shopping experience for our customers through our store and online shopping channels.
 Omnichannel retailing is rapidly evolving, and we must anticipate and meet changing customer expectations.
 If we are unable to continue to meet changes in the competitive environment by successfully executing our e-commerce strategy consistent with customer expectations, or we do not realize a return on our omnichannel investments, our reputation and operating results may be adversely affected.